Frequently Asked Questions

 Is Cincy EZRide secure?

-Passport, who supports the EZ Ride Cincy application, is the leading provider of mobile payment technology for public transportation and parking cities across North America, supporting over 250 agencies and securely processing more than 100,000 transactions each day.
-That’s why security is the number one concern of everyone at Passport.
+Passport, who supports the EZ Ride Cincy application, is the leading provider of mobile payment technology for public transportation and parking cities across North America, supporting hundreds of agencies and securely processing millions of transactions every year.

 Passport maintains PCI-DSS Version 3.1 compliance, the highest possible level.
 No sensitive information is stored or transferred on the Passport database.
 All credit card information is stored in an isolated card storage database, separated from personal information like name or email address.
 That data is further encrypted and tokenized to reduce the risk of credit card fraud in the event of a breach.